FINDING COMPETENT COURTS/AUTHORITIES

 Article 17 - Information made available to the public

-A state fee of 50 euros is paid upon the filing of petitions or appeals in matters reviewed under proceedings on petition.
-A state fee of 50 euros shall be paid upon the filing of an application for securing an action.
+A state fee of 50 euros is to be paid when filing a petition or appeal in a matter reviewed under proceedings on petition.
+A state fee of 50 euros is to be paid when filing an application for securing an action.

 Under Estonian law, participants in proceedings do not require a representative in court for proceedings concerning the application of civil protection measures.

 A ruling on the application or amendment of a restraining order or other measure for the protection of personality rights may be appealed against by the persons obligated to comply therewith.
-Such appeals are to be submitted in writing to a district court via the county court whose ruling is being appealed against.
+An order whereby the court denies a petition for applying a restraining order or another measure for protection of personality rights, or cancels or alters such a measure is subject to appeal by the person who requested application of the measure or in whose interests the measure was applied.
+Appeals to district courts are to be filed in writing through the county court whose ruling is contested in the appeal.
 Appeals are to be submitted within 15 days of the date on which the ruling was served.
 An appeal against a ruling cannot be filed after five months have passed from the making of the ruling in actions or in a proceeding on petition unless otherwise provided for in law.
 If circumstances change, the court may cancel or alter a restraining order or another measure for the protection of personality rights.
 Before cancelling or altering a measure, the court hears the participants.
 A ruling on the application of a restraining order or another measure for the protection of personality rights is served on the persons with regard to and in the interests of whom such measures are applied.